 A mental health assessment will include questions about moods, thoughts, behaviors, relationships, and functioning.
 These factors are all connected.
 Therefore, it is important to gather information about each area when assessing mental health.

 In addition to asking patients about their symptoms, clinicians should also ask about their personal history.
-The more information they receive, the better equipped they’ll be to develop a treatment plan that works best for the patient.
+The more information they receive, the better equipped they’ll be to develop a treatment plan.

 Where Do You Fit In?